 5. Stress

-There are also four commonplace, problematic attitudes within the profession that increase the odds of substance abuse among nurses.
+Four commonplace, problematic misconceptions within the profession can also increase the odds of substance abuse among nurses.
 These are:

 Reliance on drugs for treatment